T

 restaurant

-Savor contemporary Colombian cuisine with a focus on fresh, local ingredients in a beautiful courtyard setting.
-This mid-range restaurant offers a refined dining experience within the historic center.
+Savor contemporary Colombian cuisine with a focus on fresh, local ingredients in a beautiful colonial courtyard setting.
+This mid-range gem offers a refined dining experience that highlights the flavors of the Caribbean coast.

 3. Afternoon